cwcowell/instakarma/test_plans/bot-test-plan.md

 Given Database is temporarily non-writable
 When alice `bob++`
-Then messages slack to try again later
+Then messages Slack mentioning a DB error

-When @alice `aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa++`
+When @alice `aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa++`
 Then user is added to DB with karma
 PASS